About the degree programme

 Veterinary medicine is first and foremost a scientific discipline, but wherever possible the science will be presented in the context of its clinical relevance, so you have a clear understanding of where it all leads.

-We offer an integrated programme of study where you will be taught about large animals, small companion animals, exotics and wildlife.
-This style of degree:
+We offer an integrated programme of study and you will be taught about large animals, small companion animals, exotics and wildlife.

 • broadens your understanding of different species